t2k/backbone.marionette-RequireJS/components/marionette/readme.md

 The primary documentation is split up in to multiple files, due to the size of the over-all documentation.
-You can find these files in the [/docs](https://github.com/marionettejs/backbone.marionette/tree/master/docs) folder, or use the links below to get straight to the documentation for each peice of Marionette.
+You can find these files in the [/docs](https://github.com/marionettejs/backbone.marionette/tree/master/docs) folder, or use the links below to get straight to the documentation for each piece of Marionette.

 ### Marionette's Pieces